openaps/docs/docs/docs/Build Your Rig/pi-install.md

 * Pick your time zone (e.g., In the US, you'd select `US` and then scroll and find your time zone, such as `Pacific New` if you're in California).

 The script will then continue to run awhile longer (10 to 30 minutes) before asking you to press `enter or control-c` for the setup script options.
-Successful completion of this section should look like below.  **Do not press enter**
+Successful completion of this section should look like below.

 !["install piBakery"](../Images/build-your-rig/pi-curl-success.png)

+**If you are installing to a Pi with a legacy radio (Ti-stick, SliceOfRadio, etc.) - Press enter.
+You are done..**

+**If you are installing to a newer Pi with a HAT as radio: Do not press enter!
+Follow the instructions below.**

 Troubleshooting:  If your screen stops as shown below or jumps ahead to the interactive portion before successful completion (as shown above), rerun the curl -s command line shown above.